-Distributions received by beneficiaries who are ordinarily resident in Gibraltar and that are paid by a trust or foundation out of taxed/taxable profits of the trust or foundation are assessable for tax on those distributions.
-Those beneficiaries are entitled to a tax credit in respect of the tax suffered by the trust or foundation.
-The distribution of profits that were not subject to tax on the trust or foundation would not be taxable on the beneficiary.
+Distributions received by beneficiaries who are ordinarily resident in Gibraltar and who are paid by a trust or foundation out of taxed/taxable profits of the trust or foundation, are assessable for tax on those distributions.
+Those beneficiaries are, however, entitled to a tax credit in respect of the tax suffered by the trust or foundation.
+The distribution of profits that are not subject to tax on the part of the trust or foundation, would not be taxable on the beneficiary.
 Detailed rules apply to how distributions are allocated to taxable or non-taxable profits.